 Doctoral Dissertation Oral Defense

 An oral defense of the dissertation is required and is conducted by the candidate’s oral defense committee.
-The defense is concerned primarily with the dissertation or research project but also may include such other information in the major field as the committee deems pertinent.
+The defense is concerned primarily with the dissertation or research project but also may include other information in the major field as the committee deems pertinent.
 The defense must be held at least three weeks before the end of the quarter in which the degree is to be granted.
 All members of the defense committee must receive a copy of the candidate’s dissertation at least two weeks prior to the scheduled defense.

-Scheduling and Verification of the Oral Defense
+Scheduling of the Oral Defense

 Conducting the Defense